9 Common Sense Ways to Improve Focus and Concentration

 If you are not getting close to this amount, it may be the reason for difficulty in focusing.

-No matter how much is on your plate, it is important to make sleep a priority for your own physical and mental health, and so you can be there for others when they need you as well.
+No matter how much is on your plate, it is important to make sleep a priority for your own physical and mental health, and so you can not only improve focus, but be there for others when they need you as well.

 4. Tame the Technology